17 February, 2012

-The grey land of Nerchinsk, with its worn muddy roads, its forests, fences, and horizons laced with countless metallurgical operations, the silver, lead and iron ore, the salt and coal mines, all of it had altered.
+Time, it seems, has a funny way of imprinting itself on your memories.
+The grey land of Nerchinsk, with its worn roads, its forests, fences, and horizons laced with countless metallurgical operations—all of it had altered.

-Or perhaps it hadn’t.
 Perhaps it was merely their perception, altered.

-The sky, once leaden was now a luminescent blue, heavy as eyelids fighting sleep.
-Clouds of smoke came wafting up from little chimneys in great billows where once there had been only threads, fading into night, and the barrack sheds and village shacks once only smudges of blackened wood, now betrayed shocks of color—- window shutters, painted doors and makeshift murals.
-Silence had been pumiced by the sounds of hammers, hushed voices, creaking gates, cows and chickens, silverware and screeches.
-Above all, the wailing whistle of the train as it approached down the parallel tracks of The ever-growing Great Railway.
-Eastern winds that once wafted smells from Mongolia and China now revealed only minerals from the ever-expanding mines; the sour sickness of sulfur, the sharpness of silver, and the harshly cleansing scorch of salt that burned the nostrils as you searched to define it further.
+The sky, once leaden was now a luminescent blue—heavy as eyelids fighting sleep.
+Clouds of smoke came belching up from little chimneys in great billows, where once there had been only threads, fading into night.
+The already stark landscape of the taiga with its muddy hills and lonely trees, obliterated into swamp and shrub and an undergrowth of rubble.
+The barrack sheds and village shacks once only smudges of blackened wood, now betrayed faded shocks of color—window shutters, painted doors and makeshift murals.
+Silence had been pumiced by sounds of picks and carts and heavy hammers, creaking gates, cows and chickens, silverware and screeches.
+Above all, the wailing whistle as the train approached from the parallel tracks of the ever-growing Great Railway.

 It was these little things.

-Yes, the passage of time is experienced in many ways.
-But nothing can compare to the first moment one realizes that time has more than simply “passed,” but indeed, that things are older.
+Nothing can compare to the first moments one realizes that time has more than simply “passed,”

 And they were.